datacite/blog/_posts/2016-03-11-open-science-open-data-and-datacite.md

 [http://doi.org/10.7484/INSPIREHEP.DATA.RF5P.6M3K](http://doi.org/10.7484/INSPIREHEP.DATA.RF5P.6M3K)
 [http://doi.org/10.7484/INSPIREHEP.DATA.A78C.HK44](http://doi.org/10.7484/INSPIREHEP.DATA.A78C.HK44)

 Are there any other datasets you would like to highlight?
-Tell us in the comments or through Twitter (@datacite).
+Tell us in the comments or through [Twitter](https://twitter.com/datacite/status/709380561547173888)!